MAKERS 5.0: From ideas to working prototypes at “LinkMenų Fabrikas”

 Another team created “piip” – a small device designed to monitor environmental risks and warn users about potential dangers in workshops or classrooms.
 The “smart bottle” concept addressed hydration habits in a simple but effective way, tracking usage and reminding users to drink water.
 Other teams explored the relationship between light, temperature, and humidity in the “sauna lamp-melt” concept, developed a gamified “Study Buddy” tool with time tracking and motivation features, and presented “V-Plant” – a modular smart plant care system combining sensors, automation, and design into one product.

-“Such programs allow students not only to create, but to work in real conditions – testing solutions, using fabrication equipment, and receiving both technical and creative support.
-More importantly, they build the ability to work in international teams and solve real product development challenges from idea to working prototype,” says Rokas Bagdonas, Head of the Prototyping Laboratory at VILNIUS TECH “LinkMenų Fabrikas”.
+“Programs like this one, allows students to create and also work in real conditions – testing solutions, using different equipment, and receiving both technical and creative support.
+More importantly, they get the ability to work in international teams and solve real product development challenges from idea to a working prototype,” says Rokas Bagdonas, Head of the Prototyping Laboratory at VILNIUS TECH “LinkMenų Fabrikas”.

 International school students from: Daugavpils University (Daugavpils, Latvia), University of Ruse “Angel Kanchev” (Ruse, Bulgaria), TTK University of Applied Sciences (Tallinn, Estonia), University of Maribor (Maribor, Slovenia), University of Banja Luka (Banja Luka, Bosnia and Herzegovina), International University of Travnik (Travnik, Bosnia and Herzegovina), and VILNIUS TECH (Vilnius, Lithuania).